noturlee/Task-Tracking-Web-App/README.md

 4. **Build the Solution:** Ensure all dependencies are resolved.
 5. **Configure Connection String:** Add the connection string configuration.
 6. **Configure Library:** Open up the MVCLibrary.sln provided to you here on Github then build it.
-7. **Add Library:** Right-click on dependancies and press 'Add' then select the MVCLibrary.dll.
+7. **Add Library:** Right-click on dependencies and press 'Add' then select the MVCLibrary.dll.
 8. **Run the Application:** Fire up the application and dive into efficient time management.

 <img src="https://media1.giphy.com/media/uiJaiE2FxSH9SCyWsX/source.gif" width="300"/>